Develarooio/icho-and-falaj/README.md

 ## Swinging

-Although Falaj can walk and leap, his most identifying mode of traversal is by swinging between the boughs of the trees.
+Although Falaj can walk and leap, his most identifying mode of traversal is a graceful swinging between the boughs of the trees.
 Long, somewhat elastic arms enable this.

 ## Day and Night

-Day and night are short in Our Father's Forest
+Day and night are short in Our Father's Forest and they each bring dramatic changes to the landscape.
+During the day, eagles from the ocean flit through the skies and during the night, forest fairies waft through the gentle night breeze, casting a soft glow on the brush and vines.

 # Cast